TrySpaceOrg/TrySpaceOrg.github.io/docs/about.md

 - End-to-end mission simulation and architecture
 - Custom tools for flight and ground systems
 - Integration and support for open-source space software
-- Systems engineering and technical consulting
+- Technical consulting

 ## Why TrySpace?

-Because building for space is hard.
+Building for space is hard.
-We believe it should be easier to try, test, and fly — and software is the key.
+We provide the software solutions that make it easier to try, test, and fly.
-TrySpace is here to lower the barrier, increase reuse, and enable your mission to launch smarter.
+TrySpace lowers the barriers to entry, increases reuse, and enables your mission to launch smarter.